YutingHe-list/BRBS/pytorch/README.md

-# Official PyTorch Implementation
+# BRBS - Official PyTorch Implementation

-**This is the official PyTorch implementation of BRBS, the code will be opened when the paper is published.**
+We provide the official PyTorch implementation of training BRBS in the following paper: